 The CRT well on the other hand is unfortunately going to dry up one day.
 We’ll keep fighting the good fight as long as we can but yes, parts are becoming obsolete, but also the more people that get into the hobby means more demand, so many parts are becoming available again.

 We’ve just been learning as we go and I’m determined to keep going.
-We have a few employees interested in working on them as well and they’re skills keep improving as well!
+We have a few employees interested in working on them as well and their skills keep improving as well!